Highlights of the Program

 Element USA

-• Learning how valuable minerals like phosphorus and iron are extracted from industrial waste streams
+• Discovering how valuable minerals like phosphorus and iron are extracted from industrial waste streams

 • Exploring how waste valorization technologies reduce environmental risks and eliminate solid waste

-• Understanding how reshoring fertilizer production can unlock commercial value and enhance supply security
+• Recognizing how reshoring fertilizer production can unlock commercial value and enhance supply security

 Q&A SESSION ON CONVERTING INDUSTRIAL WASTE INTO FERTILIZER PRODUCTS